top of page

 • Forte (f): For sounds that are played or sung strongly.

-In the following videos, you can recognize pairs of sounds with differences in their intensity (soft/laud and laud/soft respectively).
+In the following audios, you can recognize pairs of sounds with differences in their intensity.
+Pay attention to these differences, so then you can train on production and identification exercises.

 4. Timbre is related to the musical instrument.
 Musical instruments are classified according to the vibrating body that produces the sound.
 They may be: